kiranma72/abdm-docs/content/3-milestone2/request-health-records.md

 **Third Stage**

-Finally, the CM receives notifications from both the HIP and the HIU.
-The HIP’s health repository notifies the CM that the requested information was transmitted to the HIU.
+Finally, the HIE-CM receives notifications from both the HIP and the HIU.
+The HIP’s health repository notifies the HIE-CM that the requested information was transmitted to the HIU.
 The HIU’s health repository sends a notification that the requested information was successfully received, or that the request failed.

 All above 3 stages that pertains to HIP are shown in the following diagram: